Out of stock

 Wednesday, 7:00 pm March 11, 2020

-We are excited to partner with The American Opera Project on a fantastic new series that showcases the transformation of fiction to opera.
+We are excited to partner with The American Opera Project on a fantastic new series, Note/Books, that showcases the transformation of fiction to opera.

-Directed by Kristin Marting, the libretto reading (with musical excerpts) will feature performances by Justine Aronson, Catherine Brookman, Grace McLean, Paul Pinto, Tim Russell, and Jonathan Woody, and music direction by Mila Henry.
+Directed by Kristin Marting, the libretto reading (with musical excerpts) will feature performances by Justine Aronson, Catherine Brookman, Britt Hewitt, Paul Pinto, Tim Russell and Jonathan Woody, and music direction by Mila Henry.
 A moderated discussion and Q&A will follow.

 Dana Spiotta is the author of four novels: Innocents and Others (2016), which won the St. Francis College Literary Prize and was shortlisted for the Los Angeles Times Book Prize; Stone Arabia (2011), which was a National Book Critics Circle Award finalist in fiction; Eat the Document (2006), which was a National Book Award Finalist for Fiction and a recipient of the Rosenthal Family Foundation Award from the American Academy of Arts and Letters; and Lightning Field (2001).
 Spiotta was a Guggenheim Fellow, a New York Foundation for the Arts Fellow, and she won the 2008-9 Rome Prize from the American Academy in Rome.
 In 2017, the American Academy of Arts and Letters awarded her the John Updike Prize in Literature.
 Spiotta lives in Syracuse, New York and teaches in the Syracuse University MFA program.